quyvu01/OfX/src/OfX.EntityFrameworkCore/README.md

 That all!
 Let go to the moon!

-Note: In this release, Id is exclusively supported as string, Guid, int, long...(primitive types).
-But hold tight—I'll be back to support the strongly-type!
-Stay tuned!

 | Package Name                                                 | Description                                                                                             | .NET Version | Document                                                                      |
 |--------------------------------------------------------------|---------------------------------------------------------------------------------------------------------|--------------|-------------------------------------------------------------------------------|
 | [OfX](https://www.nuget.org/packages/OfX/)                   | OfX core                                                                                                | 8.0, 9.0     | [ReadMe](https://github.com/quyvu01/OfX/blob/main/README.md)                  |